docker/docs/ee/dtr/user/tag-pruning.md

 | License         | Whether the image uses an intellectual property license and is one of or not one of your specified words | License name = `docker` |
 | Last updated at | Whether the last image update was before your specified number of hours, days, weeks, or months.
 For details on valid time units, see [Go's ParseDuration function](https://golang.org/pkg/time/#ParseDuration). |  Last updated at: Hours = `12` |

-Specify one or more image attributes to your pruning criteria, and choose **Prune future tags** or **Prune all tags**.
+Specify one or more image attributes to add to your pruning criteria, then choose **Prune future tags** to apply your selection to future tags or **Prune all tags** to evaluate existing tags on your repository.
 Upon selection, you will see a confirmation message and will be redirected to your newly updated **Pruning** tab.

 ![](../../images/tag-pruning-2.png){: .with-border}